saf-dmitry/taskpaper-mode/README.md

 The command `C-c /` (`taskpaper-occur`) prompts for a [regexp][emacs-regexp] and creates a sparse tree with all matches.
 Each match is also highlighted; the highlights disappear when the buffer is changed by an editing command, or by pressing `C-c C-c`.

 The command `C-c C-t` (`taskpaper-search-tag-at-point`) will instantly show a filtered view of the items that contain the tag under cursor, shown in the context of higher level nodes.
-If the cursor is on the tag name, only tag name is considered.
-If the cursor is on the tag value, considers the tag and value combination.
+If the cursor is on the tag name, only the name is considered.
+If the cursor is on the tag value, both the name and value are considered.
 Alternatively, you can select the tag by clicking on it with `mouse-1`.

 The command `C-c C-a` (`taskpaper-outline-show-all`) unfold all items at all levels (also bound to `ESC ESC`).